We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Most people feel tingling in their feet or hands occasionally.
 Tingling in the feet or hands may feel unpleasant, but the cause is not usually serious.
-However, If the feet or hands tingle often, this may be the result of an underlying condition.
+However, severe or persistent tingling may be a sign of an underlying condition, such as a pinched nerve, a vitamin deficiency, or diabetes complications.

 There are many reasons why someone may experience tingling in their feet and hands, most of which are temporary.